-The repairs in this case involved initial repairs because they were required to restore and maintain the functionality of the multi-storey building to the level that MetroHub could use it for the intended purpose of leasing.
+The repairs in this case involved essential initial repairs because they were required to restore and maintain the functionality of the multi-storey building to the level that MetroHub could use it for the intended purpose of leasing.
+No deduction is allowed for the repairs because of the capital limitation in s DA 2(1).

-This outcome applies, even though parts of the complex are capable already of functioning as intended, and as a whole the complex could be seen as not in need of repair for that purpose.
+This outcome applies even though parts of the complex were capable of functioning as intended and, as a whole, the complex could be seen as not in need of repair for that purpose.

-However, in this case, the relevant asset identified for repairs and maintenance purposes as the object of the expenditure determines the relevant intended use and this is the multi-level building and its surrounding land, not the entire commercial complex.
+However, in this case, the relevant asset identified for repairs and maintenance purposes, as the object of the expenditure, determines the relevant intended use.
+In this case, the object of the work was the multi-level building and its surrounding land, not the entire commercial complex.